Speech Pathology

 Understanding Your Child's Communication: Speech Pathology Assessments

 Through a combination of standardized tests, observations during play or conversation, and discussions with you, the SLP builds a complete picture of your child's strengths and areas for improvement.
-This valuable information is then used to create a personalised therapy plan specifically designed to address your goals, and your child's needs and help them reach their full potential.

-Speech assessments can also be beneficial when applying for support at school or through NDIS.
+Speech pathology assessments can also be beneficial when applying for support at school or through NDIS.
 We'll discuss the assessment fees upfront, including the hourly rate and estimated time for both the assessment and the report

 Support to make change: Speech language therapy